Arabic coffee: Coffeehouse

 Coffeehouse culture began in the Arab world, and eventually spread to other areas of the world and blended with the local culture.
 Traditional Arab coffeehouses are places where mostly men meet to socialize over games, coffee, and water pipes (shisha or argille).
 Depending on where the coffeehouse is, its specialty differs.
 In Maghreb, green tea is served with mint or coffee is served Arab and/or European style.
 Arabic coffee, or Turkish coffee, is made in Egypt and the Levant countries.
 Arabic coffee is a very small amount of dark coffee boiled in a pot and presented in a demitasse cup.
 Particularly in Egypt, coffee is served mazbuuta, which means the amount of sugar will be "just right", about one teaspoon per cup.
 However, in the Arabian Peninsula, Arabic coffee is roasted in such a way that the coffee is almost clear.
 In all of the Arab world, it is traditional for the host to refill the guest's cup until politely signaled that the guest is finished.

 Served

 Arabic coffee is usually served just a few centiliters at a time.
+Arabic coffee is served following formal etiquette for the host, the visitor, and the server.
+The server is required to hold the Dallah with the palm of his right hand positioned at the top, while using the left hand to hold the cup.
+In accordance with guest etiquette, the cup should be received and returned to the server by using the right hand.
+Priority is given to the oldest or most significant guest.
 The guest drinks it and if he wishes, he will gesture to the waiter not to pour any more.
 Otherwise, the host/waiter will continue to serve another few centilitres at a time until the guest indicates he has had enough.
 The most common practice is to drink only one cup since serving coffee serves as a ceremonial act of kindness and hospitality.
 Sometimes people also drink larger volumes during conversations.

-Customs
+Habits

-The cups are normally only filled partway, and the custom is to drink three cups.
+The cups are normally only filled partway, and the habit is to drink three cups.
 Arabic coffee has a prominent place in traditional Arab holidays and special events such as Ramadan and Eid.